Carrie Underwood Flaunts Her Fabulous Legs As She Belts Out Her Tunes All Over North America

-For her “The Cry Pretty Tour 360,” Carrie Underwood has been hitting up stages all over North America.
-Last week she was whooping it up in Nashville in a soldout concert at the iconic Bridgestone Arena and she did the same at the Staples Center in Los Angeles and at Madison Square Garden in New York City.
+For “The Cry Pretty Tour 360,” Carrie Underwood has been hitting up stages all over North America.
+Last week, she was whooping it up in Nashville in a soldout concert at the iconic Bridgestone Arena and she did the same at the Staples Center in Los Angeles and at Madison Square Garden in New York City.

 Meanwhile, on October 9, the country crooner showed up to entertain in Connecticut.
 The venue, Foxwoods Resort Casino, was alive with Carrie’s music a day before she is scheduled to hit up Boston’s TD Garden.
 In other words, this girl is on fire as she entertains in a different city almost every day through the end of October, according to her official website.